alphagov/paas-tech-docs/source/documentation/overview/benefits.md

 Features of the PaaS platform currently include:

 *   PostgreSQL support and will include database back-ups
-*   language support through the [default Cloud Foundry buildpacks](http://docs.cloudfoundry.org/buildpacks/) [external link] except .NET Core
+*   language support through the [standard Cloud Foundry buildpacks](http://docs.cloudfoundry.org/buildpacks/) [external link] except .NET Core
+*   limited support for custom buildpacks and Docker images
 *   ability to stream application logs to Software as a Service logging platforms

 ### Coding in the open